Refinement Meetings

 • Compact

 Some teams follow the user story pattern.
-Others don't, and in an attempt to try to tell all the assumptions and make it clear, they tend to write too much vague text that doesn't bring any information about the expected outcome.
+Others don't, and in an attempt to tell all the assumptions and make it clear, they tend to write too much vague text that doesn't bring any information about the expected outcome.

 Remember, the user story is a conversation starter - it must be Clear and Complete but also Compact.
-Instead of 200 words, write only a few engaging sentences that inspire the engineers to build the thing, solve the problem, and sparkle the discussion.
+Instead of 200 words, write only a few engaging sentences that inspire the engineers to build the thing, solve the problem, and spark the discussion.

 • No repetitions